 Budgeting doesn’t just ensure you aren’t spending beyond your means.
 It’s really about goal setting.
 Do you want to build up an emergency fund?
 Pay off your debts?
 Buy a house?
 Reduce your weekly expenses overall?
 A budget is going to help you get there.

 The 50/30/20 budget is all about percentages.
 It's a great thing for people who want to keep it simple.
-The idea is to spend 50% of your income on necessities, 30% on wants and put the other 20% towards savings/debt repayments.
+For this plan you allocate 50% of income to necessities, 30% to wants, and the remaining 20% to savings and debt repayment.

 It’s a great option for someone who is new to budgeting.

-As long as you can successfully categorize what is a want and what is a need it’s relatively easy to keep on track with this budget.
+As long as you can successfully categorize what is a want and what is a need, it’s relatively easy to keep on track with this budget.
 It’s also easy to customize to fit your income and spending habits.

-If you set up automated bill payments this budget is easy to keep on top of.
+If you set up automated bill payments, this budget is easy to keep on top of.
 It also has the idea of saving money and debt repayment built into the budget.
 Having only three categories also makes it easier than worrying about 10 things.

 It’s easy to get caught up in the percentages of this budget.
-If you have large amounts of debt having only 20% of your money go towards that might not be enough.
+If you have large amounts of debt, having only 20% of your money go towards that might not be enough.
 If that’s the case, you can decrease how much money you spend on your wants.

 The rest of the money you can spend however you want.
 It’s a budget that prioritizes staying on top of your savings and debt repayment goals.

-As this focuses on ensuring your savings grow, it’s a great budget for setting yourself up for the future.
+As this method focuses on ensuring your savings grow, it’s a great budget for setting yourself up for the future.
 You also don’t need to track all of your spending down to the dollar this way because you’ve already taken care of the most important things each time you get paid.

-While this does help you save money and pay down debt it won’t get you out of trouble if you have a lot of debt.
+While this does help you save money and pay down debt, it won’t get you out of trouble if you have a lot of debt.
 People with lots of debt may find themselves financially stretched if they need to set aside lots of money each month for debt payments.

 When it comes to budgeting, there’s an app for that.

-If you’re looking for something that tracks day-to-day spending Mint, which is free, is a good option.
+If you’re looking for something that tracks day-to-day spending, Mint, which is free, is a good option.
 The app allows you to create a budget and then provides you insights designed to help you make smarter purchasing decisions and save money.

 Mint also connects to your bank account and can send you alerts about upcoming bills.

-If you’re willing to pay for a app, YNAB, short for You Need A Budget, is designed to help you save money and get out of debt.
-The idea behind the app is you save money and eventually use the money you earned last month to pay for the thing things you buy in your current month.
+The app is designed to help you save money and eventually use the money you earned last month to pay for the things you buy in your current month.
 The app also tracks your financial goals.
+There’s a free trial period, after which you can choose between a monthly or yearly subscription plan.

 If you’re someone who isn’t the best at remembering when bills become due and struggles keeping track of purchases on your own an app can take care of all that for you.
 They track your spending and provide insights to save you money going forward.
 If you get one for free it doesn’t cost you anything to start budgeting at all.